trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

   - AWS S3, GCS
 * - `exchange.s3.endpoint`
   - S3 storage endpoint server if using an S3-compatible storage system that is not AWS.
-If using AWS S3, this can be ignored.
-If using GCS, set it to `https://storage.googleapis.com`.
+If using AWS S3, this can be ignored unless HTTPS is required by an AWS bucket policy.
+If TLS is required, then this property can be set to an https endpoint such as ``https://s3.us-east-1.amazonaws.com``.
+    Note that TLS is redundant due to {ref}`automatic encryption <fte-encryption>`.
+    If using GCS, set it
+    to `https://storage.googleapis.com`.
   -
   - Any S3-compatible storage